Sanders (surname)

 Sanders is a patronymic name, meaning "son of Alexander".
 The name derives from the abbreviation xander, with Alexander deriving from the Greek "Ἀλέξανδρος" (Aléxandros), meaning "Defender of the people".

 Other known spelling variations: Sander, Saunder, Saunders, Zander, Sender, Zender and more, although different variants may have other origins (such as places like Zandt or Senden).
 The surname originates from Germany, The Netherlands, England, Scotland, and Ireland in most cases.

-Notable persons with that surname include:
+Notable persons and fictional characters with the surname include: